Arunapozhath/Airbnb_Tabelu/README.md

 For convenience, here is an embedded version of the dashboard:

-For convenience, here is an embedded version of the dashboard:

 <div class='tableauPlaceholder' id='viz1730619184512' style='position: relative'>
     <noscript><a href='#'><img alt='Dashboard 1' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;AI&#47;AIRBNB_WORK1&#47;Dashboard1&#47;1_rss.png' style='border: none' /></a></noscript>
     <object class='tableauViz' style='display:none;'>